Mortality and Cancer Risks, Which Pills to Avoid & Better Alternatives

 2.C.
 Disastrous side effects.

-We now realize that sleeping pills can cause some very strange and disastrous psychological side effects.
-Because sleeping pills turn off our brain cells – not always in all parts of the brain to an equal extent – they can make people do some mighty strange things.
+We now realize that sleeping pills can cause some very peculiar and disastrous psychological side effects.
+Because sleeping pills turn off our brain cells – not always in all parts of the brain to an equal extent – they can make people do some mighty peculiar things.
 For example, having taken Ambien, people can act like somnambulists or sleep walkers or robots gone haywire.
 In the more amusing examples, they may sleep-walk to the refrigerator and stuff themselves with strange foods that they would not normally eat in such quantity.
 Of course, this is not amusing if it leads to obesity, which can be a life-threatening condition, or if they eat something unhealthy.
 The behavior of the so-called Ambien Zombies is not always amusing.
 In a few reported cases, people intoxicated with Ambien have climbed into their cars and engaged in sleep driving.
 Some had serious accidents.
 Hallucinations have been reported with zolpidem, zaleplon, and eszopiclone.
 At other times, people receiving sleeping pills have become confused or disoriented.
 Another odd symptom is complete amnesia for events, even during the day.
 For example, a successful businessman told me that while taking Ambien at night, he might have absolutely no recollection of a conference which his own notes showed that he had attended the following day.
 From viewing various reports, I now realize that these terrible side effects may develop in about one percent of users of sleeping pills.

 I do not think that these strange symptoms are unique to the new non-benzodiazepine hypnotics such as zolpidem, though in recent years, Ambien was getting most of the bad publicity.
 Similar lapses in memory and strange behaviors were reported frequently when triazolam was the most popular sleeping pill.
 A lawyer once asked me to consult with her client in the jail, where he was awaiting trial for having murdered his sister.
 The lawyer said her client thought that the Halcion (triazolam) he had been taking had caused him to commit this irrational crime, because otherwise he had no idea why he had done it.
 There would be no way of knowing for certain if Halcion was the explanation, but I wouldn’t be surprised if the murderer had been a Halcion Zombie.
 One wonders if these reports have been most common with Halcion and Ambien because they were the market leaders, but it is interesting that both drugs are absorbed and removed from blood at about the same speed.
 I am inclined to think that these disastrous side effects are not so uncommon and probably can occur with most prescription sleeping pills.